 If you live in a typical household, your house probably uses central heating.
 Central heating uses a boiler and if that boiler is not performing at an optimum level, it could lead to higher heating bills, as an inefficient boiler is not able to heat your home properly.
 If the factors leading to these issues are not rectified, the whole system might fail.
 Fortunately, doing a few checks and maintenance tasks can get your system working as it should.
-Here are a few things you can do to keep your heating bills low by improving your boiler’s efficiency.

 Plan Regular Checks

 A boiler should be treated like any other mechanical device.
 Therefore, you should plan regular servicing to ensure your boiler, as well as all other parts of your central heating system, keep running at optimum levels.
 Essentially, you should plan for annual servicing.
 Get a registered engineer or contractor to check your boiler to prevent it from seizing up when it is used for long periods like in the winter.
 The engineer will also detect minor issues and rectify them before they become a problem.

 Keep the Boiler Clean